nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 #### 4.3.1 Splitting of Task List
 In Model, all tasks to be shown on the UI are maintained in a single `filteredTaskList`.
 In order for tasks to be displayed under correct category(i.e. today, future and completed), it is necessary to split them into three sublists every time before refreshing the UI.

 In our UI implementation, tasks are stored in three `ObservableList<ReadOnlyTask>` which are `taskListToday`, `taskListFuture` and `taskListCompleted`.
-The reason we chose `ObservableList` is because it help to automatically refresh the UI view when updating task list, saving the trouble of reinventing the wheel.
+The reason we chose `ObservableList` is because it helps to automatically refresh the UI view when updating task list, saving the trouble of reinventing the wheel.
 The three lists are initialised in `MainWindow`'s fillInnerPart() function during instantiation.

 Whenever the UI receives a `TaskManagerChangedEvent`, it calls `MainWindow` to prepare the splitted task lists(Step 2.1). `MainWindow` further calls `logic.prepareTaskList()` while passing `taskListToday`, `taskListFuture` and `taskListCompleted`'s references as well.
 Logic then calls Model to do the dirty job.

 Model does the splitting work in the following steps:

 1. It creates three temporary ArrayLists for today, future and completed tasks.
-These duplicated list are used for the later splitting and sorting process.
-We did not use the three `ObservableList` from the parameters because adding and sorting on these lists will result in multiple UI refreshes, which is both undesirable for perforance and may result in potential synchronisation issues.
+These duplicated lists are used for the later splitting and sorting process.
+We did not use the three `ObservableList` from the parameters because adding and sorting on these lists will result in multiple UI refreshes, which is both undesirable for performance and may result in potential synchronisation issues.

 2. In `splitTaskList`, tasks are copied from `filteredTaskList` to their corresponding temporary lists.
 They are then sorted by task type first followed by deadlines.
 Floating tasks will always appear at the beginning of the list while event/deadline tasks with earlier deadlines will come first.
 Lastly, `assignUiIndex()` will assign a relative ID to individual tasks for UI display(See section 4.3.2 for more details).